asadchaudhary79/PDF-Merger/README.md

    - Reorder files by dragging them up or down
    - Add more files using the "Add More Files" button
    - Enable page numbering with the checkbox if desired
+   - Rotate pages using the rotate button (clockwise 90°)
+   - Split multi-page PDFs into individual pages with the split button

 3. Click the "Merge PDFs" button to process the files